The popular over-the-counter pain reliever, Tylenol has been linked to severe liver damage, liver failure and death.

 Tylenol and Suicide Deaths

-Even though acetaminophen is considered “safe” at normal doses for short-term use, it is considered by many to be one of the most dangerous drugs ever marketed due to liver damage from both chronic and overdose.
-When Tylenol is taken as a “suicide” drug, it is often fatal even in cases where the patient believed it was only a “gesture”, intended to garner attention.
+Even though acetaminophen is considered “safe” at normal doses for short-term use, it is considered by many to be one of the most dangerous drugs ever marketed due to potential liver damage from both chronic use and overdose.
+When Tylenol is taken as a “suicide” drug, it is often fatal, even in cases where the patient believed it was only a “gesture” intended to garner attention.

 Each year in the U.S., thousands of hospitalizations and hundreds of suicide deaths are caused by ingestion of Tylenol.
 Tylenol overdose is not immediately fatal, unlike other drugs.
 Death occurs due to severe liver failure which progresses over a period of days or weeks and is due to the liver being “overwhelmed” by Tylenol.

 If discovered in time, liver damage may be mediated by use of a “rescue” drug called Mucomyst or acetylcysteine.
-Mucomyst is normally a medication used as an inhalant in certain lung conditions but when given orally, it works to reduce Tylenol overdose fatality by slowing acetaminophen’s clearance in the liver.
+Mucomyst is a medication normally used as an inhalant in certain lung conditions, but when given orally, it works to reduce Tylenol overdose fatality by slowing acetaminophen metabolism in the liver.

-Mucomyst’s Tylenol antidote regimen requires that dosing be started within 24 hours after ingestion of acetaminophen, earlier if possible.
-It must be given as a large, initial or loading dose followed by maintenance doses every 4 hours for 17 doses, or over a period of 3 days.
-If a dose is vomited, it must be repeated and must be given by gastric tube if patient cannot swallow or keep from vomiting as maintenance levels are critical.
+Mucomyst’s Tylenol antidote regimen requires that dosing be started within 24 hours after ingestion of acetaminophen, and dosing should begin as early as possible.
+It must be given as a large, initial, or loading dose followed by maintenance doses every 4 hours over a period of 3 days, for a total of 17 doses.
+If a dose is vomited, it must be repeated and must be given by gastric tube if the patient cannot swallow or keep from vomiting, as maintenance levels are critical for treating Tylenol overdoses.

 In most cases, dosing must be completed in the hospital as frequent monitoring of liver and kidney function will also be required.
 Even when acetylcysteine is given as directed, there are no guarantees that liver damage, even death, will not occur.